 What about vegetables for Amazon parrots?

-There are many tasty vegetables that are appropriate for Amazons.
-The list of yummy veggies for Amazons includes zucchini, kale, broccoli and cabbage.
+Many tasty vegetables are appropriate for Amazons.
+The list of yummy veggies for Amazons includes zucchini, kale, broccoli, and cabbage.

 It’s best to keep all processed foods that humans eat out of your parrot’s diet.
 Of course, fresh and unprocessed fruits and vegetables offer great options if you want to share some table food with your bird.
 You can ask your avian vet if you have any questions about specific foods that fit in with the parrot diet.